 Boarding at Gate E1 for the scheduled 21:10 departure was slightly delayed.
 After a few minutes in the Thai Royal Orchid lounge, boarding began at 21:00.
 Stepping on to the plane, I was immediately impressed.

 Singapore has refitted nine of its 20 777-200ERs with fantastic business-class seats.
-These aircraft have 26 seats in one cabin, and all of them have direct aisle access.
+These aircraft have 26 of them in one cabin just aft of the forward exits.
+All seats have direct aisle access.

 SeatGuru says each seat has 76 inches of pitch, the distance between a point on one seat and the same point on the seat in front.
 The key stat is each seat is – hold on to your butts – 30 inches wide.

 The first order of business was to explore this seat that I was seeing for the first time.
 The rich leather and soft cushioning reminded me of the enormous Lincoln Continentals my father liked to drive in the ’70s and ’80s.
 It feels like you can melt into the seat.
 In a word – sumptuous.

 The ottoman is positioned to the right of the video screen.
 To reach it, one must turn diagonally slightly.

 This seat has a plethora of other features that set it apart from more pedestrian business-class seats.
 There is abundant storage in several storage spaces.

 Below the video screen is a compartment for shoes or a small bag.

 The console is located by the window.
 It houses the video remote, seat controls, magazines, another place to set beverages and snacks, and another storage compartment.

 The video remote and seat controls are concealed under a flap on the console.

 Reading lights with variable illumination are built into both sides of the seat near the headrest.

 Due to the short flight, BKK and SIN are separated by only 876 miles, there was no amenity kit or pjs.
-We were provided with very nice noise-cancelling headsets though.
+We were provided with slippers and very nice noise-cancelling headsets though.